JopjeKnopje/pipex/README.md

 [ ] ft_split handle commands in quotes ex. (grep "text text") also handle awk n stuff [ ] in child_create if execve cant find
-[x] also when we want to run files, totatlly ignore the path
+[x] also when we want to run files, totatlly ignore the path [ ] run all the processes paralell, and only wait in the parent when you are done with spawning processes [ ] pipex exitcode should be that of the last process

 ## How to handle certain commands